Our Experts | Anna Hermann, Marketing Strategist

 Okay, so maybe none of your projects are “easy,” but you know where your strengths and weaknesses lie.
 Start with the projects that will take you less time so they are out of the way and you have a clear mind to focus on the more difficult tasks.

 Plan it out.

 For a bigger project that will need completed over a span of time, plan it out!
 Set small goals to have pieces of the project done in stages.
 Leaving a project until the last minute can result in a loss of quality, a chance for peer review or even completion.

 If you have made prioritization efforts and still aren’t seeing the results you want, consider other factors that may be playing into your work.

-For more tips on doing your best work, check out our blog, 5 Steps to Take Control of Your Work.
+For more tips on doing your best work, email one of our career coaches today.